DHSDevelopersClub/dhsdevelopersclub.github.io/README.md

 # Drake Developers Club

 This is the repository for the Drake Developers Club website.
 We are a club at Drake High School that focuses on spreading knowledge and passion for software development and coding.
-Contact us at [leadership@dhsdevelopers.org](mailto:leadership@dhsdevelopers.org), or come to a meeting during lunch on Wednesdays in room 107.
+Contact us at <leadership@dhsdevelopers.org>, or come to a meeting during lunch on Wednesdays in room 107.

 ## New Member Instructions

 All new members should follow these steps to create their own unique homepage on the website.
-If, as you go through this guide you encounter any problems, ask for help from a fellow club member or from Google.
+If, as you go through this guide you encounter any problems, ask for help from a fellow club member (either in person, or by posting in #general in [slack](https://dhsdevelopers.slack.com/)) or from Google.
 Both are happy to help and can probably get you sorted out.
 If any part of the instructions are out of date, confusing, or incomplete, it is also the task of the new member to edit this file and fix any issues with the instructions, once you have solved the issue for yourself.
 If this seems like a lot to do (it kinda is) just remember you only have to do most of it once.

 ### Step 1: Get the Software